rulingAnts/bulk_audio_normalizer/README.md

 - If you see errors, open the Debug log panel for details.
 You can also open DevTools via the app menu.
 - If trimming doesn’t apply, check the log for “Detect config” and “Trim applied” lines, and adjust threshold/padding.
+- If Peak dBFS mode appears to do nothing, check the Debug log for a line like “Peak mode: measuredMax=… dB, target=… dB, gain=… dB”.
+If measuredMax is n/a, ensure the analysis pass ran (it should).
+If gain is 0.00 dB with a quiet file, verify the “Only boost (don’t attenuate)” toggle and your target (e.g., −9 dBFS).
 - If a file fails to process, the batch will stop and report the error; re‑run after addressing the issue.

 ## Glossary (simple explanations)